meta-d/sap-fiori-templates/btp-cap-monorepo/README.md

 > Before other packages that this project is depend on upgrade to Angular 17 version, please use `npm install --legacy-peer-deps` to install dependent packages.

+Run `docker-compose up -d` to start the docker container of the pg database service.

+If you first run this BTP project, run `yarn deploy:btp:local` to deploy db models to local database.

-To start the development server run `nx serve launchpad` or `npm run start`.
+To start the development server run `yarn start` or run `nx serve launchpad` and `yarn --cwd caps/app-store w-sandbox` separately.
 Open your browser and navigate to http://localhost:4200/.
 Happy coding!

 ### Environments